saleheenshafiq9/saleheenshafiq9.github.io/_pages/about.md

 🔐 My research focuses on software security and privacy, integrating human factors to develop systems that are both reliable and accessible.

-🤖 I’m also curious about the evolving landscape of Generative AI, the challenges and risks tied to its adoption, and how it shapes the future of technology.
+🤖 I'm also curious about the evolving landscape of Generative AI, the challenges and risks tied to its adoption, and how it shapes the future of technology.

-📚 I am a prospective PhD student for Fall 2025.
+📚 I'm a prospective PhD student for Fall 2025.

 # Selected Experience